-\textbf{Modality Interpretability.} Figure~\ref{fig:graphImportance} illustrates the relative contribution of each omics type (modality) to TF-DWGNet’s classification performance after model training.
-In BRCA, all three modalities contribute roughly equally, suggesting complementary predictive information across modalities.
-In contrast, for UCEC and KIPAN, DNA methylation emerges as the dominant contributor, while miRNA plays a lesser role.
-These results highlight TF-DWGNet’s capacity to adaptively reweight each omics graph based on its utility for a specific classification task.
-Such dynamic weighting allows the model to prioritize biologically relevant modalities, reflecting dataset-specific molecular mechanisms.
-Although we have not explicitly validated each omics' learned contributions and graph structures against known disease pathways, the supervised graph construction process is designed to capture task-relevant dependencies.
-Future work will aim to align these learned modality patterns and edge directionality with known biological knowledge for further interpretability.
+\textbf{Modality Interpretability.} Figure~\ref{fig:graphImportance} shows the relative contribution of each omics modality to TF-DWGNet predictions, derived from the aggregated feature-importance scores.
+The model adaptively reweights each modality based on its predictive utility.
+In BRCA, DNA methylation, mRNA expression, and miRNA expression contribute at comparable levels, suggesting complementary and non-redundant information across modalities.
+In contrast, for UCEC and KIPAN, DNA methylation emerges as the dominant source of predictive signal, while miRNA plays a comparatively smaller role.
+These patterns demonstrate TF-DWGNet's ability to integrate heterogeneous omic sources in a data-driven manner, allowing the model to emphasize biologically relevant modalities without manual weighting or hand-engineered assumptions.
+While our analysis emphasizes statistical interpretability, validating modality-level contributions against known molecular mechanisms remains an important direction for future work.
+The supervised graph construction mechanism is designed to capture task-relevant dependencies, providing a principled basis for the learned modality contributions and directional interactions.